Making My College DecisionKate Gallop

 Rather than solely focusing on his grades, the year became largely about teaching him how to be a student.
 We concentrated on helping him learn to advocate for himself and communicate with teachers, time management and learning to work through tough situations.
 Although he hasn’t yet mastered all these skills, he has made huge progress and the year ended successfully.
 Where 10 years prior I might have only looked at the grades he got (and, in all honesty, that was my first impulse when the first marking period grades came out), I understood that his grades were not the only measure of his success and was able to chart his progress in so many other ways.

-As we plunge into the notoriously difficult junior year — the year of SATs, ACTs, SAT subject tests and the grades that will largely decide which colleges are “reach,” “safety” and such — I am much more prepared than I was a decade ago to accept that, whatever the results of the year, my son will be just fine and that the focus should be on him and his progress and not how he compares to his brothers, his classmates and the general population of students who will be applying to college in the fall of 2018.
+As we plunge into the notoriously difficult junior year — the year of SATs, ACTs, SAT subject tests and the grades that will largely decide which colleges are “reach,” “safety” and such — I am much more prepared than I was a decade ago to accept that, whatever the results of the year, my son will be just fine and that the focus should be on him and his progress and not how he compares to his brothers, his classmates and the general population of students who will be applying to college the same year he does.
 I sometimes find it difficult to be with his classmates’ parents where the classmate is the oldest in their family although I have known and been friends with many of them for most of his life.
 I’ve been down this road twice before and have a different perspective, while they are traveling it for the first time.

 There’s a recurring dialogue in my favorite movie, Shakespeare in Love, where one character says, “Strangely enough, it all turns out well.”
 To which another character responds, “How?” and is told, “I don’t know; it’s a mystery.”
 That’s sort of how it is with children.
 I’ve discovered that somehow they will get to where they need to be.
 Our job is to guide, teach and love, and have faith that, in the end, it will all turn out well.